Broad-billed moa

 The broad-billed moa, stout-legged moa, or coastal moa (Euryapteryx curtus) is an extinct species of moa that was endemic to New Zealand.
 It is the only species in the genus Euryapteryx.

 Taxonomy

 Euryapteryx curtus is a ratite and a member of the lesser moa family.
 The ratites are flightless birds with a sternum without a keel.
 They also have a distinctive palate.

 A 2009 genetic study showed that the species Euryapteryx gravis is a junior synonym of E. curtus.
-Following this, a study published in 2010 explained size differences among the remains as being a result of sexual dimorphism.
+Following this, a study published in 2010 explained size differences among the remains as being a result of sexual dimorphism, which also occurs in other moa species.
 A 2012 morphological study interpreted them as subspecies instead.
 E. c. curtus, the nominate subspecies, was labeled the "coastal moa", while E. c. gravis was the "stout-legged moa".

 The cladogram below follows a 2009 analysis by Bunce et al.: